stevegt/grid-cli/v2/doc/420-routing.md

 Routing decisions incorporate the use of capability tokens, which represent permissions or promises related to specific functions:

 - **Token-Based Access Control**: Ensures that only authorized modules can handle specific messages.
-- **Decentralized Capabilities**: Each node can issue and manage its capability tokens, promoting autonomy and security.
+- **Decentralized Capabilities**: Each module can issue and manage its capability tokens, promoting autonomy and security.

 ### 3. Hash-Based Routing

 PromiseGrid employs hash functions to facilitate efficient and deterministic message routing:

 - **Hash-Based Addresses**: Each route is determined by hashing the first N bytes of the message.
+This can work because the grid's function is byte sequence completion.
 - **Consistency and Collision Avoidance**: Uses cryptographic hashes to ensure unique and collision-resistant addresses.

-### 4. Ant Routing Mechanism

-The system utilizes an ant routing mechanism, inspired by the behavior of ant colonies:

-- **Success Path Caching**: Successful call paths are cached, guiding future similar calls along the same paths.
-- **Hierarchical Keys**: Routes are determined using hierarchical keys, promoting efficient filtering and matching.

 ## Alternative Routing Strategies